8 Regression*

 8.7 Using Nominal Variables

-Dummy coding is used for factors (i.e., levels are translated into individual 0-1 variable).
+Dummy variables also called one-hot encoding in machine learning is used for factors (i.e., levels are translated into individual 0-1 variable).
 The first level of factors is automatically used as the reference and the other levels are presented as 0-1 dummy variables called contrasts.

 levels(train$Species)